evanbergeron/lockfree-bdd/index.md

 ## The Challenge

-We hope to build a performant, parallel hash table as the backbone of this project.
+We intend to build a performant, parallel hash table as the backbone of this project.
 We intend to offer a handful of solutions and compare performance across implementations.

 The main goal is a separate-chained lock-free hash table.
 Evidence suggests that hash tables are a data structure that benefit greatly from non-blocking implementations.
 We'll also investigate fine-grained locking with separate-chaining, along with various probing strategies.

+Further, paralleling BDD construction seems nontrivial, so even once we finish implementing a lockfree hash table, there will be cleverness required in its usage.

 ## Resources
 We intend on starting from scratch, though with some papers and code as reference.
 In particular, we expect the Harris paper "A Pragmatic Implementation of Non-Blocking Linked Lists" to be invaluable, as it has been for other students in the past.
 There are also a number of open-source BDD libraries out there, which will serve as reference points for sequential implementations.